Code-Institute-Submissions/Simon-Game-13/README.md

 5. Reaching the last round, through the ```winGame()``` function, the game checks if all the rounds have been completed successfully.
 If it has than a message of “WIN!!!” will display on the small screen of the game to inform the player he has completed the last round and won the game.

 #### EXISTING FEATURES
-  * Instructions button: pressing it, displays the rulles of the game and how it should be played;
+  * Instructions button: pressing it, displays the rules of the game and how it should be played;
   * ON button: by pressing this button the game powers on meaning that the game comes to life;
   * START button: pressing this button the game starts with round one, continuing with the following rounds if the player clicks the correct colors;
   * STRICT button: actvating this, will increase the games difficulty, meaning that the game will start from beginning if the player presses the incorrect colour sequence;